 Administrative Fee for Issuance of Day Pass NT$30

 Monday – Friday NT$500

 B. ACC hours of operation are routinely posted on the Club bulletin board and will also be published on a regular basis in both the Club magazine (ACCENT) and on the Club’s official website (www.americanclub.org.tw).

-B. At management discretion, any ACC Member may be required to present their membership cards at the Membership Services Desk (located in the lobby area) to validate their Membership privileges whenever entering Club premises.
-If a Member fails to bring their Membership Card, they must obtain a “Day Pass” from the front desk upon providing photo identification.
-This Day Pass may be presented to various Club outlets upon demand whenever charging items to that Member’s account.
+B. Every ACC Member must swipe their Membership card at the Lobby Controlled Access Card Reader at the access barrier when entering Club premises.
+If a Member fails to bring his/her Membership Card, they must obtain a “Day Pass” from the Membership Services Desk upon providing photo identification.
+There will be no administrative fee the first time a Member forgets his/her card although an administrative fee will apply for subsequent day pass issuance (Please refer to the fee section attachment).
+This Day Pass, issued with Member’s number, may be presented to various Club outlets upon request whenever charging items to that Member’s account.

 C. Any individual may also be required to present a Club membership card, or proof of sponsorship, at any time while on Club premises, whenever requested by appropriate ACC Management or designated staff.

 D. No Member shall permit another person to use his or her ACC Club membership card as false proof of identity either for use on Club premises or outside for any purpose.
 Violators shall be subject to immediate review and disciplinary action by either the BOG and/or Board of Supervisors (BOS).

 E.Membership Cards are the property of the American Club in China (ACC or The Club) and must be surrendered promptly to the Membership Office either upon resignation, suspension, and termination or whenever the Primary Member enters into Absentee Status.